ekzhu/datasketch/docsrc/lsh.rst

 Using pickle allows you to preserve everything you need to know about the LSH such as various parameter settings in a single location.

-Alternatively you can specify `base_name` in the storage config when you first creating the LSH.
+Alternatively you can specify `basename` in the storage config when you first creating the LSH.
 For example:

 .. code:: python